LuvneeshM/XNA-3D-Space-Shooter/README.md

 # XNA-3D-Space-Shooter
-Three dimensional asteroid shooter game made in C# using the Microsoft XNA Framework and Microsoft Visual Studio.
+Three dimensional asteroid shooter game made in C# using the Microsoft XNA Framework on Microsoft Visual Studio.
 To play the game, download the project and run the XNA Project 3D.exe - Shortcut.lnk.

 ## Controls:
  - Escape key to exit game